- Monitoring Physical Activity and Fitness

 Original publication on evaluation:

-Estimated to be available in the end of 2018.
+Estimated to be available in 2019.

 KidsOut! -study was a part of a larger project, which examined the physical activity of children and adolescents in urban environment (Kids Out!).
 The collaborators of the project with the UKK Institute were Tampere University of Technology (School of Architecture) and Helsinki University of Technology (Centre for Urban and Regional Studies).
 The project was funded by the Ministry of Education and Culture as part of a research program on the health and welfare of children and young people (SKIDI-KIDS).